 The essential tools you will need to produce 3D images using today’s contemporary methods are a computer, of course, various apps and digital assets.
 All of these elements are intended to work together to produce realistic illustrations featuring human characters in credible scenes.

-From 2007 through 2017 I have been exclusively creating male characters with computer-generated imagery or CGI.
+Starting in 2007 and continuing through 2018, I have been exclusively creating male characters with computer-generated imagery or CGI.
 Here are some of my secrets:

 I start by envisioning myself working within my artist’s studio or some other location that could exist in the physical world.
 Then I craft male characters and their behaviors within that imaginary space.